ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

-<h3>4.
-New to Building with JavaScript?
-Here’s What NOT to Do! - <a href="https://medium.com/@datasciencenexus/new-to-building-with-javascript-heres-what-not-to-do-aa5782aca0e0" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. 🚀 Mastering Lazy Loading in Angular: A Step-by-Step Guide! - <a href="https://medium.com/@paul-chesa/mastering-lazy-loading-in-angular-a-step-by-step-guide-6a65385b4f17" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DataScience Nexus`**
+✍️ **posted by `Paul Chesa`**

-<blockquote>Starting your journey with JavaScript can be exciting but also a bit daunting.
-With so many new concepts to grasp, it’s easy to make…</blockquote>
+<blockquote>If you’re building a large Angular application, you want it to load fast, right?
+Imagine you’re throwing a party 🎉 and you only want to…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>